signalapp/Signal-Desktop/CONTRIBUTING.md

 in order to register or send and receive messages of any kind, you must first visit <https://textsecure-service-staging.whispersystems.org/> in a new tab and click through the warnings to allow the certificate.
-If at any time you notice a console error about an "INSECURE RESPONSE", repeat this process.
+If at any time you notice a console error about an "INSECURE RESPONSE" or "Handshake was canceled", repeat this step.

 Once that's done, in the extension's options page, you can register for
 TextSecure: